 Even before the pandemic, we were seeing rising rates of couch-surfing, rough-sleeping, over-crowding, and other kinds of homelessness.
 These increases were captured in the last Census.

 People will be recovering from this downturn for years.
-If rates are halved in six months – and if those who are most vulnerable are left out – people will be pushed even deeper into poverty and homelessness.
+If rates are halved in December – and if those who are most vulnerable are left out – people will be pushed even deeper into poverty and homelessness.